 CT scan with oral water soluble contrast can help distinguish ileus from obstruction and also determine partial vs. complete obstruction.
 CT scan can also reveal causes for ileus or obstruction such as pancreatitis, retroperitoneal bleed, mass or hernia.
-CT scan is also sensitive in assessing for ischemic bowel in cases of obstruction. (
+CT scan is also sensitive in assessing for ischemic bowel in cases of obstruction.
+(Figure 3)

 Findings such as mesenteric edema, asymmetrical bowel wall enhancement, pneumotosis intenstinalisis and portal vein air are all signs of possible bowel ischemia.
 The whirl sign, when the mesentery of small bowel is wrapped around its vessel, is in some reports predictive of small bowel obstruction that will require surgery.